Troubleshooting Email Delivery Delays and Latency

-If customer Experiencing delays, check our Status Page for the current state of all Twilio SendGrid Services.
+If you are experiencing delays, check our Status Page for the current state of all Twilio SendGrid services.

-As you send email, you may encounter scenarios where mail seems to take more time than it should to get to its final destination.
+As you send email, you may encounter scenarios where it seems to take more time than it should to get to its final destination.
 Mail delays can manifest in a number of ways, so we've collected a list of tips to help you try to track them down.
-This guide covers the following topics for diagnosing and resolving your issues:
+This guide covers topics for diagnosing and resolving your issues.

 Please start at the top, and walk through each of the troubleshooting steps as you work your way down the page.